fl101/awardfares-blog/_posts/2023-05-31-lufthansa-with-eurobonus-guide.md

 ## Example Lufthansa Award Flights - Right Now! {#realtime-awards}

-The lists below are updated in real time and show you the available award seats for the next 30 days on some of the major partner airlines using your EuroBonus points.
+The lists below are updated in real time and show you the available award seats for the next 30 days on Lufthansa using SAS EuroBonus points.

 ### Lufthansa First Class With SAS EuroBonus Points (Top Long-haul Routes)